Immiora/bonn_auditory_perception_ecog/README.md

 The repository contains

-- the model specification using chainer 6.1.0
+- the model specification using [Chainer](https://chainer.org/) 6.1.0
 - the training routine
 - the weights of one of the best performing models